ovh/docs/pages/cloud/storage/nas_order_basics/guide.en-ca.md

 ## Requirements
-The Network Attached Storage (NAS) is a file server connected to a network whose main function is the sotcking of data in a centralized volume for heterogeneous network clients.
+The Network Attached Storage (NAS) is a file server connected to a network whose main function is the stocking of data in a centralized volume for heterogeneous network clients.

 To order and configure a NAS-HA, you must: